General Terms and Conditions

 § 7 Guided tours and other services

 (2) If the customer is late for individually booked tours, the tour will be shortened by the corresponding time; after 30 minutes, the right to the tour expires.
-In the case of guided tours within the scope of the regular admission price, the right to participate expires at the start of the guided tour.
+For public add-on tours, the right to participate expires at the start of the tour.

 (3) Booking confirmations sent electronically must be printed out by the user on DIN A4 paper and presented as proof of payment of the fee before the service is used.